 Early Origins of the Hornbie family

-, home to the St Quintin family.
-We must look to the latter shire to find the first record of the surname, namely William de Horneby who was listed in the Pipe Rolls of Yorkshire in 1205.
+However, we must look to the latter shire to find the first record of the surname, namely William de Horneby, who was listed in the Pipe Rolls of Yorkshire in 1205.
 John Hornby was listed in Gloucestershire in 1376.
 The Yorkshire Poll Tax Rolls of 1379 list the following: Johannes de Horneby and Agnes de Horneby.

 Early History of the Hornbie family

 This web page shows only a small excerpt of our Hornbie research.
-Another 87 words (6 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Hornbie History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1638, 1662, 1668, 1518, 1618, 1618 and 1619 are included under the topic Early Hornbie History in all our PDF Extended History products and printed products wherever possible.

 Hornbie Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hornbie include Hornby, Hornbie and others.

 Early Notables of the Hornbie family (pre 1700)

 Another 54 words (4 lines of text) are included under the topic Early Hornbie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hornbie family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Mary Hornby and Joseph Hornby arrived in Philadelphia with four children in 1820; Mercy Hornby settled in Virginia in 1735; Squire T. Hornby settled in Philadelphia in 1860.